RRethy/ToonUp/README.md

 **Can I get this on the play store?**
 > No, it breaks terms of service.

-**Why no tests?**
-> I write too many tests on assignment, since this is a side project and not a production app I'm choosing not to write them.

 **Why use so many delegates with browsing and searching?**
 > I process all the info I get from the api the same way and display it the same way, only difference is the api call and what variable caches the data.
 Delegates are perfect for that type of scenario.